-In this nationwide study in Switzerland between February 2020 and April 2022, we aimed to characterize the similarities and discrepancies between laboratory-confirmed COVID-19-related deaths and excess mortality by time period, location and age group.
+In this nationwide study in Switzerland in 2020 and 2021, we aimed to characterize the similarities and discrepancies between laboratory-confirmed COVID-19-related deaths and excess mortality by time period, location and age group.
 We used a validated statistical approach to compute the expected number of all-cause deaths in 2020 and 2021 by week, age group and location using historical data from 2014-2019, accounting for the effect of temperature and population changes.
 We then developed a statistical method to decompose all-cause deaths into death excesses directly attributable to SARS-CoV-2 infections and deaths excesses or deficits indirectly attributable to the pandemic, and use this decomposition to study specific phenomenon such as death ascertainment, mortality displacement and other indirect effects of COVID-19 on all-cause mortality during different time periods of the pandemic.

 Methods